mtlynch/mtlynch.io/content/retrospectives/2024/06/index.md

 In April this year, [I sold TinyPilot](/i-sold-tinypilot/), the bootstrapped business I founded and ran for four years.

-My earlier post told the story of how the sale happened, so I'd like to dig a bit deeper into the nuts and bolts of the sale itself.
-Looking back, I'm going to share what went well, what I want to improve in the future, and what surprised me about the process of selling my business.
+My earlier post told the story of how the sale happened, but I'd like to dig a bit deeper into the nuts and bolts of the sale itself.

+In this post, I'm sharing what went well, what I want to improve in the future, and what surprised me about the process of selling my business.

 ## What I'm glad I did